cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   the `persistent=yes` method later (instead of the `save_id=` method currently in use), but knyghtmare says that that method results in multiple Lanbec'hs...
-15 Civil War: mostly just some basic turns/gold tweaks.
-I have also tried to add back the commented-out assassination code; to try to make it actually work I felt that I'd need a way to give the player a way to sneak around the front lines to actually pull off assassinations while the enemy still has other units alive, which is why I gave the player some additional units.
+15 Civil War: started off as mostly just some basic turns/gold tweaks.
+I have also tried to add back the commented-out assassination code.
+To try to make said code actually work, I felt that I'd need a way to give the player a way to sneak around the front lines to actually pull off assassinations while the enemy still has other units alive, which is why I gave the player (the option of) some additional units, assuming they have either Plonk or Jetto still around.
 It's still kind of hard to make sure the enemies still have enough units left for one to take over as a leader though; any suggestions as to how to improve this while still keeping it are welcome.
+  Maybe after 1.15 becomes 1.16 I can make those new ice beasts recruitable here...
 16 The Coward: I edited the map here to give the player more keep tiles for recruiting, so they can catch up to the stream on enemies flooding them on time.
 Also some gold levels tweaks.
 After the enemy's initial assault wears